i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/monitoring-resources/passive-monitoring/create-snmp-traps-definitions.md

 :::note

-By default, the MIB contains the definition of this variable (E.g.: “Link up on interface $2.
-State: $4.”, here ```$2``` will be replaced by the 2nd argument received in the event.).
-In the opposite situation, the variable ```$``` can be used to display all the arguments contained in the trap.
+By default, the MIB contains the definition of this variable (E.g.: "Link up on interface `$2`.
+State: `$4`.", here `$2` will be replaced by the 2nd argument received in the event.).
+In the opposite situation, the variable `$` can be used to display all the arguments contained in the trap.
 It is possible to construct the output message yourself.
-For this, use the MIB to know the arguments that will be present in the body of the event and retrieve the arguments with the variables ```$n```.
+For this, use the MIB to know the arguments that will be present in the body of the event and retrieve the arguments with the variables `$n`.
-As each argument is identified by a OID, it is possible to use this OID directly to place it in the output message without knowing its position via the variable ```@{OID}```.
+As each argument is identified by a OID, it is possible to use this OID directly to place it in the output message without knowing its position via the variable `@{OID}`.

 :::